roufamatic/roufa-enterprises-blog/contents/articles/happy-holidays-2013/index.md

 ---
 [![My 2013 holiday card](card-1024.jpg)](card.jpg)

-I had a blast butting this together.
+I had a blast putting this together.
 Thanks to my friend [Russell Williams](http://www.flickr.com/photos/russellelbert) for the photography and photoshopping!

 Russell also put together this big-headed version of the same.
 It was a tough call but I decided to play it straight for the physical cards.
 Enjoy!